rcscott/rails/guides/source/command_line.md

 $ bin/rails dbconsole --database=animals
 ```

+You can use the `--include-password` option to automatically provide the password from `database.yml`.
+Note that this option should not be used on shared hosts where it's possible for other users to see the password in your process list.

 ### `bin/rails runner`

 `runner` runs Ruby code in the context of Rails non-interactively.
 For instance: